getmeaname/LSTM-Approach-Stock-Market-Analysis-and-Prediction/README.md

 # Stock Price Prediction with LSTM
 ## Overview
-This project utilizes Long Short-Term Memory (LSTM) networks to predict and analyze stock prices.
+This project utilizes `Long-Short Term Memory` (LSTM) networks to predict and analyze stock prices.
 The model is trained on historical stock data using the yfinance library, covering the previous 3 years up to the current date.
 The implementation is done in Google Colab, providing a seamless environment for data analysis and model development.

 ## Features
 LSTM Model Implementation: Utilizes LSTM networks for capturing temporal dependencies in stock price data, allowing for more accurate predictions.